MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 * If no scheduled refresh is defined, dataflows use the timezone of the refreshing user’s computer.

 Incremental refresh can also be invoked using APIs.
-In this case, the API call can hold a timezone setting that is used in the refresh.
+In this case, the API call can hold a timezone setting that's used in the refresh.
 Using APIs can be helpful for testing and validation purposes.

 ## Incremental refresh implementation details